 Second Level of Qualification

-- There is also an income test that is rather complex; your household income less your unreimbursed long term care expenses must result in an IVAP less than the Pension benefit—an IVAP of zero gets you the full benefit.
+- There is also an income test that is rather complex; your household income less your unreimbursed long term care expenses must result in an Income for VA Purposes (IVAP) less than the Pension benefit.
+An IVAP of zero gets you the full benefit.